 Avoiding ownership of property in your own name

-If you are a debtor, then ideally you will not any property in your own name.
+Most debtors are often wondering whether creditors can ‘take’ or seize their house in Canada.
+However, ideally speaking, if you are a debtor, then it’s best to not have any property in your own name.
 If you are married then any assets that you purchase should be purchased in the name of your spouse.
-If you are not married then when you acquire an asset in the future then you might want to acquire the asset in the name of a family member who not only you trust but also does not have debt problems of their own.
+If you are not married then when you acquire an asset in the future then you might want to acquire the asset in the name of a trustworthy family member who not only you trust but also does not have debt problems of their own.

 Driving an inexpensive automobile

 Other judgments to the judgments extend to personal property.
 Every province in Canada has a law which exempts certain property from seizure by judgment creditors.
 This law means that if your creditor were to sue you and obtain a judgment against you that some of your property could not be seized by your creditors.
 This exemption is typically around $10,000 for items found in a residence—furniture, appliances, and clothing.